 But what does personalization look like in practice?
 Here are a few examples:

 API Keys 🔑 When your users are attempting to make their first call to your API, authentication is often one of the biggest headaches.
 What if you were able to save your users the trouble and have their API keys automatically pre-filled for every endpoint?
 By including their API keys in the user data payload, your users can select their API key from a dropdown list and get to that successful first call even faster. 🚀

 Plus, with some upcoming improvements (stay tuned 👀), your users will be able to see all of their API keys at a glance when they enter your API reference:

 Server Variables 🔗 Say your API uses server variables for regional endpoints that vary depending on the user’s geographic area.
 Your templated server URL might look like this:

 Thankfully, ReadMe already has great server variable support and your users can select their region from a dropdown:

 But what if your docs were able to go above and beyond by automatically pre-filling the

 southeastasia option for any users that lived in Southeast Asia?
 By including a

 region value in the user data payload, you’ll be able to save your users yet another click and get them even closer to that successful first call. 🌏

-- And so much more! ✨ Email addresses (like [email protected], which is an actual example of a Personalized Docs-powered variable with a default value of [email protected] for logged-out users), API versions, body parameter values, important dates… the possible use cases for custom user data in the docs are endless.
+- And so much more! ✨ Email addresses (like [email protected], which is an actual example of a Personalized Docs-powered variable with a default value of user@example for logged-out users), API versions, body parameter values, important dates… the possible use cases for custom user data in the docs are endless.
 If there’s any piece of data that’s required to use your product, you can pass it into the user data payload and subsequently render that data in your documentation, like so: